 Closing the funding gap for achieving the Sustainable Development Goals (SDGs) is particularly critical in the Arab region, which currently stands as the world’s most water-scarce and food import dependent region.
 With temperatures rising faster than the global average, climate change has emerged as one of the most complex and important regional risks, exacerbating poverty and human insecurity.

-The Knowledge Platform provides financial institutions in the Arab region a one-stop platform to access information, data from research, and direct links to sustainable finance tools that can support them in their transition to more climate-aware business models.
-The platform also provides a channel for knowledge sharing and good practice cases submitted by contributing banks in the region.
+The Knowledge Platform provides financial institutions in the Arab region a one-stop platform to access information, data, and tools that can support them in their transition to more climate-aware business models.
+The platform also provides a channel for sustainable finance knowledge sharing and good practice case studies from banks in the region.

-Through this UNEP FI hosted Knowledge Platform under the umbrella of the SDG-Climate Facility Project, we aim to engage key financial sector actors in the transformation of the Arab region’s financial system to one that addresses SDG funding.
+Under the SDG-Climate Facility Project, this Platform aims at engaging key financial actors in the transformation of the Arab region’s financial system towards one that addresses SDG funding.

 The SDG Climate Facility Project seeks to enhance the capacity of regional and national institutions to effectively integrate climate change into development and crisis prevention/recovery actions, including support to scale-up climate ﬁnance for innovative local solutions with co-beneﬁts across SDGs.

 The project brings together multilateral institutions in the region such as the League of Arab States (LAS) and the Arab Water Council (AWC), and leading UN system partners active on climate actions in the region, including the UN Development Programme (UNDP), the UN Environment Programme Finance Initiative (UNEP FI), the UN Human Settlement Programme (UN-Habitat), the UN Office for Disaster Risk Reduction (UNDRR), and the World Food Programme (WFP) in collaboration with regional institutions, governments, the private sector, civil society, and academia.